Harrison Ford: Acting credits and accolades

 Other prestigious film honors for Ford include an Honorary Cesar, an Honorary Palme d'Or from the Cannes Film Festival, the Career Achievement Award from the Hollywood Film Awards, the Kirk Douglas Award for Excellence in Film from the Santa Barbara International Film Festival, the Box Office Star of the Century Award from the National Association of Theatre Owners and the Lifetime Achievement Award from both the Locarno Film Festival and the Zurich Film Festival.

 Ford has also been honored multiple times for his involvement in general aviation, receiving the Living Legends of Aviation Award and the Experimental Aircraft Association's Freedom of Flight Award in 2009, the Wright Brothers Memorial Trophy in 2010, and the Al Ueltschi Humanitarian Award in 2013.
 Flying magazine ranked him number 48 on their 2013 list of the 51 Heroes of Aviation.

-In 2024, Ford was a recipient of the Disney Legends Award for his outstanding film contributions to The Walt Disney Company.
+In March 2026, Ford received the SAG-AFTRA Life Achievement Award for his career achievements and humanitarian accomplishments.
+In his acceptance speech, Ford said he was not an "overnight success", moving between acting and carpentry jobs for 15 years.
+He thanked George Lucas and Steven Spielberg for his early roles in American Graffiti and Star Wars.